-He was also involved in the launch of online community The Well.
+He was also involved in the launch of the online community The Well.
 Kelly’s book Out of Control: The New Biology of Machines, Social Systems and the Economic World was a required read for actors in the seminal cyber film The Matrix, and an interview with Kelly is included on some DVD release versions of the movie.
 Recently, Kelly co-founded the Linnean Enterprise, an ambitious (25 year and $5 billion) project to identify, describe and create an online catalog of all living species.

 27. Tom Anderson

 Anderson’s account was also used for service announcements, only adding to his notoriety.
-As a result of all this exposure, Anderson became an easy target for parody and has been lampooned by comics, singers, TV shows, writers and artists.
+As a result of all this exposure, Anderson became an easy target for parody and has been lampooned by comics, singers, TV shows, writers, and artists.

 Rupurt Murdoch’s purchase of MySpace for $580 million probably helps Anderson get past the ribbing.